tfordjr/memory-management/readme.txt

 Features:
+oss.cpp: processes args and handles child forking with fork_and_wait funciton.
+         args work regardless of order
-oss.cpp: processes args and handles child forking with fork_and_wait funciton. user.cpp: user executable takes one arg for number of iterations. prints and sleeps.
+user.cpp: user executable takes one arg for number of iterations. prints and sleeps.
 makefile: creates oss and user executables, oss executes user executable to perform work.

 Problem areas:
 Defaults assigned as 1 if none are found.
 Unsure what the expectation is.
+Made to assign all defaults at 1 but if ./oss done with no args creates runaway program